Background pattern

 How much to take

-Adults and adolescents (12 years of age and older) in the treatment of partial seizures and generalized seizures
+Adults and adolescents (12 years of age and older) for the treatment of partial seizures and generalized seizures

 The recommended initial dose is 2 mg (4 ml) once a day before bedtime.

--If you have mild or moderate liver problems, your dose should not exceed 8 mg per day and dose increases should be made with an interval of at least 2 weeks.
+• If you have mild or moderate liver problems (hepatic), your dose should not be more than 8 mg per day, and dose increases should be made at intervals of at least 2 weeks.

--Do not take more Fycompa than recommended by your doctor.
-It may take several weeks to find the right dose of Fycompa for you.
+• Do not take more Fycompa than recommended by your doctor.
+It may take a few weeks to find the right dose of Fycompa for you.

-In the following table, the recommended doses for the treatment of partial seizures in children aged 4 to 11 years and generalized seizures in children aged 7 to 11 years are shown.
+In the following table, a summary of the recommended doses for the treatment of partial seizures in children between 4 and 11 years of age and generalized seizures in children between 7 and 11 years of age is shown.
 For more information, see below the table.

 Children who weigh: